-Along with how the water tastes, the healing properties of the underground springs here are amazing.
+The healing properties of the underground springs here are highly regarded.
 There are around 100 naturally occurring mineral-rich springs in Australia.
-The Daylesford Region has 82 of them.
+The Daylesford region has 82 of them.

 This means there are dozens of spas you can visit to purify, detox and indulge.
-The oldest and – in our opinion the most impressive – is Hepburn Bathhouse and Spa in Hepburn Springs.
+The oldest and probably most impressive is Hepburn Bathhouse and Spa in Hepburn Springs.

-There are a number of different types of baths you can experience here all with different water and healing properties.
-I was really impressed how the original 1895 spa had been incorporated into the new, modern development.
+There are a number of different types of baths you can experience here, all with different water types and healing properties.
+The original spa, which opened in 1895, has been cleverly incorporated into the new, modern development.

-There’s so much to eat in the Daylesford area I wished I were more like a cow and had 4 stomachs!
+There’s so much to amazing food in the Daylesford area you’ll wish there’s more time in the day and space in your stomach.
 There’s everything here from highly-rated restaurants to the rustic sublime.

-For an incredible, yet still welcoming and relaxed gastronomic experience, the hatted Argus Dining Room is a must.
-The meal we had went easily onto our top 10 best meals – a list that’s incredibly hard to write!
+For an incredible yet still welcoming and relaxed gastronomic experience, the hatted Argus Dining Room is a must.
+Extraordinary cuisine from a food institution that’s been in the region since the 1930s.

 We’d also be back in a flash to have dinner in our hotel.
 The food at Shizuka Ryokan is excellent.
-It’s a great example of a high-quality authentic Japanese set-menu meal.
+It’s a great example of a high-quality authentic Japanese omakase meal.

-We’ve also heard extremely good things about the Lake House Restaurant and Spa.
-This one’s been awarded two hats!
+We’ve also heard extremely good things about the two-hatted Lake House Restaurant and Spa.

 For cafés, it’s hard to go past the RedBeard Historic Bakery in Trentham.
-This place has been turning out top-quality bread since 1892… and in the same enormous oven.
+This place has been turning out top-quality bread since 1892 and is still using the same enormous oven.

-Most places around these parts will give you something amazing to comfort your sweet tooth, but The Chocolate Mill – reopened since Jan ’14 – has everything else licked.
+Most places around these parts will have something amazing to keep comfort your sweet tooth appeased, but The Chocolate Mill has everywhere else licked.

-Husband-and-wife team, Nicki and Adrian, use enormous blocks of Belgian chocolate to mould, fill and polish beautiful rich choccies that will make you cry with delight.
-As I’ve mentioned in previous posts, I don’t have much of a sweet tooth, but this place is heaven!
+Husband-and-wife team Nicki and Adrian use enormous blocks of Belgian chocolate to mould, fill and polish beautiful rich choccies that will make you cry with delight.

-There are literally hundreds of places to lay your head in this part of the world.
-But if you’re looking for somewhere truly unique and honestly excellent, try Shizuka Ryokan in Hepburn Springs.
+There are so many places to lay your head in this part of the world, but if you’re looking for somewhere truly unique and honestly excellent, try Shizuka Ryokan in Hepburn Springs.